Governance, board and membership

 Arts OutWest is an independent incorporated association, under the Associations Incorporation Act 2009.

-- Arts OutWest Annual Report 2015 (contact us if you’d prefer a pdf or hard copy version)
+- Annual report 2017 (contact us if you’d prefer a hard copy version)

 Committee of Management (Board) of Arts OutWest

 (Arts OutWest is implementing changes to its management structure and this page will be updated before June 30, 2018.
 Stay tuned!)

 Arts OutWest is governed by a Committee of Management (a board), made up of both representational and elected members.
 Each contributing local government appoints a representative to the Committee of Management (either a councillor, a council staff member or a suitable member of the community), as does Charles Sturt University.
 There are also three positions on the Board elected from and by the general membership.

 The Committee of Management has responsibility for the governance of the organisation and for setting the priorities laid out in the organisation’s strategic plan.

 The Committee of Management meets quarterly and at the Annual General Meeting.
 The Annual General Meeting is held in April or May each year, open to all members of the public (usually with a guest speaker, a discussion panel or a tour of one of the region’s key cultural facilities).

 - Chair – Fran Charge, President Oberon Arts Council (Oberon)

 - Vice-Chair – Cr Sharon Wilcox, Councillor Cabonne Council (Cabonne)